1dv031/syllabus/examination/part_2/examination.md

 1. After the submission deadline, **12:00AM [CEST] April 14th**, you should find a link to the report you will referee in the shared Google spreadsheet.
 2. Read and analyze the report and give feedback, no more then **300 words** in a PDF document published on internet.
 3. Put the URL to your feedback document in the Google spreadsheet **08:00AM [CEST] April 19th**
+4. Read the review and give a short feedback to the review directly in the spreadsheet.
+Was the criticism you got fair, valid and/or helpful?